erykjj/nebulder/README.md

 Pronounced "NEH-byool-der" (/ˈnɛb.jʊl.dɚ/) - a composite of *Nebula* + *builder*

-## Python 3 script to "build" deployment packages for [Nebula](https://nebula.defined.net/docs) mesh/overlay networks
+## Python script to "build" deployment packages for [Nebula](https://nebula.defined.net/docs) mesh/overlay networks

 The script has only been tested under Linux and the latest *nebula-cert* binary has to be in your path.
-It requires PyYAML: `pip install pyyaml`
+It requires Python3 and PyYAML: `pip install pyyaml`

 <details>
 <summary>[EXPAND] HOWTO</summary><br/>